Special Events in Puerto VallartaiStockphoto.com / HHLtDave5

 The patron saint of mariachis is honored Nov.
 23 during the Festival of Santa Cecilia, when a lineup of mariachi bands plays at the Church of Our Lady of Guadalupe .
-In February, the San Diego to Puerto Vallarta Annual Regatta heralds the arrival of some impressive craft.
+In March, the San Diego to Vallarta Yacht Race brings some impressive watercraft to Marina Vallarta.

 Puerto Vallarta, JA